Rubiksman78/MonikA.I/README.md

 *Disclaimer: This project adds features (chatbots) that can be imprevisible and may not be in total accordance with the usual way Monika is supposed to speak.
 The goal is to have fun free interactions when running out of topics for example.
 There are also a lot of libraries and models involved so it can make the game slower when using them.*

+Check the discord [server](https://discord.gg/2RsPuaDxEn) if you have some questions or if you want to be up to date with new fixes and releases !

 ## :boom: NEW

 You can now just download the `MonikA.I.-version.zip` and the `game` folder in the latest releases !
 Put the game in your root game directory (where there is the `game` folder already in there, put it at the same level) and run the `main` executable in the `MonikA.I.-version/dist/main` folder.
 You don't need to download the `source_code.zip`